 Part way through the dungeon, we finally filled the gap in our party by running into Reiji, who had been teleported here by Kandori but was rescued from the void by a girl in white, presumably the one from the start of the game.
 Maki asked if this might be “Mai,” but didn’t elaborate.
 Now that he had joined the party, Reiji proved incredibly useful.
 His talk options were great for demons and Death element Personas were often unique to him.
 Unfortunately, his melee attack were powerful but incredibly low-ranged unarmed attacks.
 His starting Persona, Bres, was a Celtic fey who proved fairly powerful for a starter.

-The demoniac school took one of its cues from the original Wizardry by stocking its halls with pit traps that would drop you to the previous floor.
+The demoniac school took one of its cues from the original Wizardry by stocking its halls with pit traps that would drop you to the previous floor (I’m fairly sure these debuted earlier, but became common here, though I may be mistaken).
 Thanks to the pit traps and being turned around in general, we must have lapped the school four whole times, though I suppose it did us a fair share of grinding in return.
 When we finally made it to the end, we found ourselves in the school courtyard, where the girl in black summoned her pet monster: a giant, cartoon-rat-shaped battle tank named “Tesso,” complete with unique theme song.
 This battle went on for a loooong time for an enemy that was barely able to hurt us, which says a lot about P1’s wretched balancing issues.

 After the battle the school was returned to normal, and Yosuke appeared to introduce us to a fellow classmate who was investigating the two worlds.
 It turned out that this was a social reject named Tsutomu, who the party recognized as “Devil-Boy,” an occultist from their world with a very different personality.
 Tsutomu showed us a strange black door that had appeared in the school library, then told us that we’d have to do something about Kandori to set things right, and then finally said that Philemon had given him those orders at the Alaya Shrine.
 Maki decided we should search their first, and Yosuke gave us a request to look for Chisato while we were out.

 Once outside, Kyle and I headed to the mall and blew all our money on armour, only to finally discover an open weapon shop in this game now that we were bankrupt!
-Frustrated, we examined one of the defining features of the town: a magical wall that had been cast between the west and east halves of town.
+Still fuming, we headed out and we examined one of the defining features of the town: a magical wall that had been cast between the west and east halves of town.
 It seemed that there might be a way through the wall via the subway, but a monster was guarding that route, and there would be no getting out that way.

 Another odd thing we found in town was an old lady, who was dirt poor in this world but rich in the original world.
 Mark relayed a rumour that she got rich raiding the ruins at the north end of town.
 This was all very strange stuff, because the ruins are actually just a place for you to fight old enemies to get their cards for fusion, and has no treasure in it besides the usual enemy cash.
 Why spell out that the ruins are good for one thing (money) but make them good for another (cards)?
 I really get a vibe from this game that more exploration elements were supposed to exist at some stage in development, but were never added.